Sgrprsd/Sgrprsd/README.md

 <h1 align="center">Hi 👋, I'm Sagar Prasad</h1>
 <h3 align="center">I am a solution driven MERN stack developer adept at contributing to highly collaborative work environment and finding solutions.
-I have contributed to multiple projects that enhance the user experience, optimize the performance, and improve the security of the websites As a full stack developer at Cloud Analogy. </h3>
+I have contributed to multiple projects that enhance the user experience, optimize the performance, and improve the security of the websites As a full stack developer. </h3>

  <h3 align="center"> I graduated from Lovely Professional University with a Bachelor of Technology in Computer Science in 2021.
 I am an autodidact, an adept, and an extremely systematic and organized personality.
 I have a passion for learning new technologies and mastering my skills.</h3>